ssh -C -X MATHSNAME@enna, not to

 other machines, or use other X-windows software like nedit

-, or licenced software like matlab
+or tuteroll, or licenced software like matlab,

-, or even
+mathematica or maple, or even

-(with full access to
+firefox or thunderbird (with full access to

 scnews and other internal pages or mail files, though these may be too